GilesBathgate/pycookiefetch/CONTRIBUTING.md

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up pycookiecheat for local development.
+Here's how to set up pycookiefetch for local development.

-1. Fork the pycookiecheat repo on GitHub.
+1. Fork the pycookiefetch repo on GitHub.
 1. Clone your fork locally:

-        $ git clone git@github.com:your_name_here/pycookiecheat.git
+        $ git clone git@github.com:your_name_here/pycookiefetch.git
-        $ cd pycookiecheat
+        $ cd pycookiefetch

 1. Install your local copy into a virtualenv (`venv` in modern python).
 Some linux distributions will require you to install `python-venv` or